 It’s unclear exactly what causes migraines.
 There are, however, environmental factors that can trigger migraine headaches for some people with chronic migraine.
 These include overuse of OTC or prescription medication, too much caffeine, being overweight, and changes in sleep or exercise habits.
 Identifying these triggers and making the necessary lifestyle changes could help prevent migraine headaches.

 Getting rid of migraines isn’t as easy as getting rid of tension headaches.
 This is why preventing the migraine should be a priority.
 Migraines can last for a few hours or a couple of days.

-Prescription medications may help you with chronic migraine.
+Prescription medications may help you with chronic migraines.
 Botox is also used to help prevent migraines and is approved by the FDA to treat migraine headaches.
-Dr. Michael Morse and Dr. Clint Horan provide Botox treatment at the Fayetteville Diagnostic Clinic.